 Life Science Centre book online to enjoy a live show full of exciting bangs and explosions.
 Explore what Tomorrow’s World could look like, with green-themed activities that include making windmills and wind-powered toys.
 They also have a LEGO Creations exhibition.

-Newcastle Cathedral will begin some activities from 10am to 2pm in August.
+Newcastle Cathedral will begin some activities in August.
 Explore the exciting changes and discover brand new features including family trails and activity stations.